coreproject-moe/seeder-flet/README.md

-# seeder-flet
+# coreproject-seeder-flet
-Seeder GUI with Flet
+Seeder GUI for CoreProject with Flet